 If only I had known then what I know now: the problem began and ended with my CMS.
 Had I, I would have pursued another CMS option; one that provided the flexibility we craved, the mobile features we needed, and a user-friendly interface that enabled me to extend at will.
 Had I done that, we would have SAVED money.
 With that as background, you can imagine my surprise when I saw Sitefinity.
 When I saw the demo, I gasped.
 Seriously, I gasped.
 A CMS can do THAT?!?
 It only costs WHAT?!?
 I spent way more than that on developers to do work that left me wholly unsatisfied.
 I felt like a total fool.
 Like the last person on the street to get a smartphone [Wow, it gets internet!].
 You get the picture.
 If only I had used Sitefinity, I could have customized to my heart’s content.
 I would have had the flexibility I needed to respond to our changing business demands.
 I would have saved money, time, and aggravation working with external developers.
 Knowing what I know now, I want to scream from the rooftops, “Don’t suffer in silence!
 There’s a way out!”
 It might sound corny, but please take my advice: before you sink any more money into your “free” CMS, I urge you to explore other options.
 It will save you money in the long run.
 In fact, an old phrase comes to mind, “penny wise, pound foolish.”
 Don’t be pound foolish when choosing your CMS.

 -Want a way out?
-Request a demo from Sitefinity and see for yourself.
+Schedule a demo from Sitefinity and see for yourself.

 Paulette is a Marketing Writer at Telerik, with over 20 years of Marketing and Marketing Communications experience.
 A former administrator, content creator, and graphic designer using Droomlapress, Paulette has gladly left those days behind and happily gasps daily using Sitefinity.